 - carbonated beverages

-- chilis and hot peppers
+- chilies and hot peppers

 - processed foods

-- deep fried foods
+- deep-fried foods